-After graduating from high school, he spent a year in Mexico followed by a year at Columbia University in New York City.
-During this time, he worked as an assistant cook, launderer, and busboy.
-He also travelled to Africa and Europe working as a seaman.
+After graduating from high school, he spent a year in Mexico followed by a year at Columbia University.
+During this time, he worked as an assistant cook, a launderer, and a busboy.
+He also traveled to Africa and Europe working as a seaman.
 In November 1924, he moved to Washington, D.C.
-Hughes’s first book of poetry, The Weary Blues, (Knopf, 1926) was published by Alfred A. Knopf in 1926.
+Hughes’s first book of poetry, The Weary Blues, (Knopf, 1926) was published by Alfred A. Knopf in 1926 with an introduction by Harlem Renaissance arts patron Carl Van Vechten.
+Criticism of the book from the time varied, with some praising the arrival of a significant new voice in poetry, while others dismissed Hughes’s debut collection.
 He finished his college education at Lincoln University in Pennsylvania three years later.
 In 1930 his first novel, Not Without Laughter (Knopf, 1930), won the Harmon gold medal for literature.

 differed from most of his predecessors among black poets… in that he addressed his poetry to the people, specifically to black people.
 During the twenties when most American poets were turning inward, writing obscure and esoteric poetry to an ever decreasing audience of readers, Hughes was turning outward, using language and themes, attitudes and ideas familiar to anyone who had the ability simply to read...
-Until the time of his death, he spread his message humorously—though always seriously—to audiences throughout the country, having read his poetry to more people (possibly) than any other American poet.”
+Until the time of his death, he spread his message humorously—though always seriously—to audiences throughout the country, having read his poetry to more people (possibly) than any other American poet.

 Langston Hughes died of complications from prostate cancer on May 22, 1967, in New York City.
 In his memory, his residence at 20 East 127th Street in Harlem has been given landmark status by the New York City Preservation Commission, and East 127th Street has been renamed “Langston Hughes Place.”